Wealthify doesn't support your browser

 Asia Pacific ex Japan |

 China remains central to the investment case for this region.
-While governance, geopolitical concerns and property market woes are a negative, we see a possible rebound in asset prices given cheap valuations.
+While governance, geopolitical concerns, and property market woes are a negative, we see a possible rebound in asset prices given cheap valuations.
+This comes with a healthy dose of caution, hence our neutral stance.

 |